 The most comprehensive forum on the science behind cannabis, its potential therapeutic benefits and the societal and health impacts of legalization of non-medical cannabis from leading researchers and physicians in the field.

-This event presents practical evidence-based education on cannabinoids in clinical practice.
-Participants will benefit from presentations by Canadian and internationally renowned experts in a two-day event featuring updates from key researchers and stakeholders.
-Canadian physicians and healthcare professional attendees will become up-to-date on the evolving regulatory system, educated on the current state of knowledge regarding the health effects of cannabis and familiarized with emerging research to provide safe and effective use of cannabinoids in clinical practice.
-The CCIC conference will educate health care professionals to foster accurate and evidence-based conversations with their patients on the health impacts of cannabis and will update researchers in the field on what the latest science says.
+- Canadian physicians and healthcare professional attendees will be updated on the evolving regulatory system and educated on the current state of knowledge regarding the health effects of cannabis and familiarized with emerging research to provide safe and effective use of cannabinoids in clinical practice.